sam2829/strongest-avenger-react/README.md

 ![Main Profile Page Logged out Without Comments](docs/readme_screenshots/main-profile-no-comments-logged-out.png)

 In the main profile page, if the user is the owner of the post, a three dot icon will appear at the top of the post and give the user the option of editing or deleting the post.
-The edi icon will render the edit form and delete wil delete the post and its comments.
+The edit icon will render the edit form and delete will delete the post and its comments.

 ![Main Profile Owner Options](docs/readme_screenshots/main-profile-owner-options.png)